Future Mine Counter Measure Vessels (India): Current status

-In August 2023, released a fresh Request for Information (RFI) for 12 vessels to integrate the capabilites of anti-submarine warfare and mine countermeasures vessels which can operate Remotely Operated Vehicles (ROVs) and underwater drones.
-The vessels would also feature advanced hull-mounted and towed array sonars for submarine and mine detenction.
+In August 2023, released a fresh Request for Information (RFI) for 12 vessels to integrate the capabilities of anti-submarine warfare and mine countermeasures vessels which can operate Remotely Operated Vehicles (ROVs) and underwater drones.
+The vessels would also feature advanced hull-mounted and towed array sonars for submarine and mine detection.
 The order would be split between the lowest (L1) and second-lowest bidding (L2) shipyards in 8:4 ratio and would be delivered between 2030 and 2037.
 The L3 bidder would need to match the cost of the L1 bidder to get the contract.

 As of May 2025, the procurement case for 12 MCMVs will be presented to the Defence Acquisition Council (DAC) to approve the project worth ₹44000 crore.
 This will be followed by issuing the Request for Proposal (RFP), which is the formal tender, to the Indian shipyards for their techno-commercial bids for the acquisition.
 The rolling out of the first vessel is expected after seven to eight years of signing the contract.
 The vessels, with non-magnetic hulls and high-definition sonar, will have a displacement of around 1,000 tonnes.
 The Indian Navy has a total requirement of 24 MCMVs.

 On 3 July 2025, the Defence Acquisition Council — under the Ministry of Defence and chaired by Defence Minister Rajnath Singh — authorised the Acceptance of Necessity (AoN) for the project.
-As of 18 November, the Request for Proposal (RfP) of the Project 17B-class frigate followed by the same for the MCMV project is expected to be released within 3–4 months.
+As of 18 November, the Request for Proposal (RfP) of the followed by the same for the MCMV project is expected to be released within 3–4 months.

+On 14 May 2026, Larsen & Toubro (L&T) announced its strategic partnership with France-based Exail Technologies to deliver an advanced Unmanned Mine Counter-Measure (MCM) Suite for the MCMV programme of the Indian Navy.
+Under the partnership, L&T will act as the prime contractor, while Exail Technologies will serve as the technology partner.
+Together, they will offer the integrated system to all shipyards competing for the Indian Navy’s MCMV programme.